 E. Fay Jones

-Architect, educator, and artist. | January 31, 1921 – August 30, 2004
+Architect, educator, artist | January 31, 1921 – August 30, 2004

 Euine Fay Jones was an American architect and designer whose timeless work continues to inspire and captivate.
 Central to his design approach was the concept of organic architecture — a practice that emphasizes the integration of natural materials, forms, and light.
 Jones's work focused primarily on the intimate rather than the grandiose, and his most renowned works are chapels and private homes.

-In 1990, he was was awarded the American Institute of Architects’s highest honor, the AIA Gold Medal.
+In 1990, he was awarded the American Institute of Architects’s highest honor, the AIA Gold Medal.
 The AIA later honored Jones as one of the country’s “Ten most influential living architects" and ranked his masterwork, Thorncrown Chapel, as the fourth best building by an American architect in the 20th century.

 He was an apprentice of Frank Lloyd Wright, but he reached his own original and inspiring conclusions.